 There are several places where you can strategically put your household plants to avoid any abuse.
 Whether you hang them or put them on a shelf high enough that even the best leaper can't reach, it's important to understand your cat and their abilities.

-Safety Note: Lilies are toxic to cats, so even having a lily on a shelf away from your cat, does not mean they're safe.
+Safety Note: Lilies are toxic to cats, so even having a lily on a shelf or hanging away from your cat does not mean they're safe.
 Even minor exposures such as floating pollen getting on their fur and them grooming it off can be fatal.